Contest is closed.

 When will you select a winner?

 Once we’ve received all applications and essays submitted within the deadline, our judges will review all essays and select a winner up to 6 weeks after the submission deadline.
 While only 1 winner will be awarded the scholarship prize, we may feature other frontrunners on our blog.
+Check will be sent directly to the winner’s college.

 What else should I know about this scholarship essay contest?